 For a number of years, I enjoyed frequently reading Rebecca and Daniel’s newsletters on their Harvest Warriors website.
 No doubt, Rebecca Brown’s teachings influenced my early Christian walk; I was her dedicated fan.

-Their website describes Rebecca as a woman who “has a deep understanding of the tactics and weapons of Satan’s kingdom which only a few possess” and has “vast experience” which gives much “credibility to her teaching.
+Their website describes Rebecca as a woman who “has a deep understanding of the tactics and weapons of Satan’s kingdom which only a few possess” and has “vast experience” which gives much credibility to her teaching.

-I know God uses us in spite of our faults, but I thought, if these investigators were really satanists, they were the ones who should be lying and re-casting their statements, not the other way round.
+I know God uses us in spite of our faults, but I thought, if these investigators were really Satanists, they were the ones who should be lying and re-casting their statements, not the other way round.
 After all, Rebecca herself wrote in Becoming a Vessel:

 “The world of Satanism is also a world of lies.
-Satanists are accomplished liars and actors … Lying is ANY deliberate deception … ALL lies are sin.”
-(245, 295).
+Satanists are accomplished liars and actors … Lying is ANY deliberate deception … ALL lies are sin” (pp. 245, 295).

-Now, I am not going to impose my conclusions, rather, I want my readers to make up their own minds about this pair as they follow along:
+Now, I am not going to impose my conclusions, but I want my readers to make up their own minds about this pair as I highlight my observations here and elsewhere: